Recruiting Global Talent for UK Positions

-Recruiting non-EU students from London Business School is a straight-forward process and probably much easier than you imagine.
-UK government changes to immigration policy since 2011 encourage the recruitment of highly skilled, international workers who have completed a degree at a UK institution.
+Recruiting non-EU students from London Business School is a straight-forward process.
+UK government changes to immigration policy since 2012 encourage the recruitment of highly skilled, international workers who have completed a degree at a UK institution.

 Our students can be issued unrestricted Certificates of Sponsorship and start working for you on a full-time permanent basis as soon as they have been awarded their degree and submitted a Tier 2 visa application.
 Students studying at London Business School on a full-time degree programme are exempt from the Resident Labour Market Test and there is no cap or quota on the number of full-time degree programme students you can recruit.